Decants and moves expectations

 - landlords should keep clear records and accurate records of contact notes, calls or meetings with the resident concerning the decant and any queries which arose about the process

-- before a resident returns to their main residence, a thorough inspection and health and safety check must be completed.
+- before a resident returns to their main residence, a thorough inspection and health and safety check must be completed to ensure the property is fit for habitation.
 Any snagging issues should be communicated to the resident, along with a clear plan of action and timelines for resolution

 Resident expectations